stevejamieson/StashAI/README.md

 # StAshbot
-AI and NLP oowered Chatbot -  converted to Azure Functions
+AI and NLP powered Chatbot -  converted to Azure Functions

 -using  nltk - punkt - for NLP/AI
 >Natural Language Tokenizer